 Goodbye in Italian

-Salve: A good alternative to using ‘ciao’ is simply ‘salve’.
+A good alternative to using ‘ciao’ is simply ‘salve’.
 This Italian word comes directly from the Latin word ‘Salve’ and can be used for hellos and goodbyes.
 Although an informal greeting, ‘salve’ can be used to greet someone when you’re passing them on the street or leaving a restaurant.
+Salve is the equivalent of ‘salut’ in French.

 My name is in Italian